blended-insights/carver/README.md

 - Fixed bug in directory tree query to correctly return recursive tree structure (April 10, 2025)
 - Enhanced file editing endpoint for better reliability (April 10, 2025)
 - Fixed bug where class methods were not being indexed as separate function nodes (April 08, 2025)
-- Fixed issue with the directory items query showing incorrect file types (April 08, 2025)
-- Fixed bug where class methods were not being indexed as separate function nodes (April 08, 2025)
-- Fixed issue with the directory items query showing incorrect file types (April 08, 2025)

 [See API Documentation](apps/api/README.md)